 DMCI Holdings, Inc. (the "Company") was incorporated on March 8, 1995 as a holding company to consolidate all construction business, construction component companies and related interests of the Consunji Family.
-It was listed on the Philippine Stock Exchange on December 18, 1995.
+It was listed on the Philippine Stock Exchange on December 18, 1995 under the symbol "DMC".

-In only a few years after incorporation, the Company has expanded its business organization to include four major subsidiaries, namely: D.M.
+In only a few years after incorporation, the Company has expanded its business organization to include five major subsidiaries, namely: D.M.
 Consunji, Inc. (DMCI), DMCI Project Developers, Inc. (PDI), Semirara Mining and Power Corporation (SMPC), DMCI Power Corporation (DMCI Power), and DMCI Mining Corporation (DMCI Mining).